 How to Create Your Own High School Electives Courses

 It’s EASY to create your own elective course!
 Plus, when you do, you get the most bang for your buck.
-Instead of taking electives your student is mildly interested in, take things they LOVE.
+Instead of taking electives your student is mildly interested in, they can take things they LOVE.
 Let them pursue potential career fields or interests.

-The first thing you should know is that your elective can be half of a credit (0.5) or 1 credit.
+The first thing you should know is that your elective can be half a credit (0.5) or 1 credit.
 You determine the credit based on the amount of time spent doing the assignments required for the course.

 60 hours would earn 0.5 or half of a credit.

 If you divide that up by 36 weeks (a typical school year), you would need about 3.5 hours per week to earn a full credit.
 That’s not so intimidating now is it?

 Let’s say your student loves cars and wants to learn how to work on them.
 If they spend 3.5 hours a week watching YouTube videos and practicing their skills, you’ve got yourself a high school credit!
 It really is that simple.